Nonparametric Bayes Modeling of Populations of Networks: Prior Specification and Properties

-{\em A priori} the log-odds of a given edge has the same mean $\mu_l$ in all classes with $\sigma_l^2$ controlling the edge-specific component of variability shared across groups as well as the covariance between the log-odds of the same edge across different classes.
-Parameters $\boldsymbol{\lambda}^{(h)}$ add instead a class-specific component of variability in the log-odds of each edge.
-When the $\boldsymbol{\lambda}^{(h)}$ are all close to zero, the correlation between the log-odds for the same edge across different groups is close to one collapsing model (\ref{eq1})--(\ref{eq1.pi}) to \eqref{eq0}.
-The prior covariance between the log-odds of different edges is instead 0.
+{\em A priori} the log-odds of a given edge has the same mean $\mu_l$ in all components with $\sigma_l^2$ controlling the edge-specific portion of variability shared across components as well as the covariance between the log-odds of the same edge in different components.
+Parameters $\boldsymbol{\lambda}^{(h)}$ add a component-specific portion of variability in the log-odds of each edge.
+When the $\boldsymbol{\lambda}^{(h)}$ are all close to zero, the correlation between the log-odds for the same edge across different components is close to one collapsing the model \eqref{eq1}--\eqref{eq1.pi} to a single low-rank representation recalling latent space models for a single network.
+The prior covariance between the log-odds of different edges is instead zero.